fgeck/tools/README.md

 ## Storage

-Examples are stored in `~/.config/tools/tools.yaml` by default.
+Bookmarks are stored in `~/.config/tools/tools.yaml` by default.

 The location follows XDG Base Directory specification and can be overridden with `XDG_CONFIG_HOME`: